2ndkauboy/ddev-elasticvue/README.md

 ![Web-to-print settings menu](images/elasticvue-predefined-clusters-annotated.png)

-1. Click on the `Predefined Clusters` button
+1. Click on the `Predefined Clusters` button.
-2. Click on the `Import 1 Cluster` button
+2. Click on the `Import 1 Cluster` button.

 This only need to be done the first time you use this for a new project.
 If your clusters are named differently, you can use the "Add Elasticsearch Cluster" button.
 If you have other issues, refer to the official website or GitHub repository of Elasticvue listed below.